Real intersection theory (II): Generalized Hodge conjecture on 3-folds

 which is the integration over an algebraic cycle $S$, i.e. the the family of currents are all supported on the algebraic set $|S|$.
-This is a criterion for coniveau filtration in terms of currents \footnote {For instance, see section 3, [14]. }, i.e. for $\beta\in T_\ast (\Theta)$, the cohomology $\langle \beta\rangle $ of $\beta$ satisfies
+This is a criterion for coniveau filtration in terms of currents, i.e. for $\beta\in T_\ast (\Theta)$, the cohomology class $\langle \beta\rangle $ of $\beta$ satisfies